Callan-Rubakov Effect and Higher Charge Monopoles: Preserved Symmetries

+Let us consider a $U(1)$ symmetry of the fermion fields that rotates each $\psi_{R_i}$ individually: \eq{ \psi_{R_i}\to e^{i q_i \phi}\psi_{R_i}~. } The charges of the in-going/out-going low energy fermion modes define the vectors $q_A^{(in)},q_A^{(out)}$.
+The symmetry is preserved iff the in-going charge is equal to the out-going charge: \eq{ q_A^{(in)}= \CR_{AB}\,{q}_B^{(out)}~. } For symmetries that commute with the $SU(N)$ gauge symmetry $q_A^{(in)}=q_A^{(out)}=q_A$ and therefore the associated global symmetry is in fact preserved if $q_A$ is a unit eigenvector of the matrix $\CR_{AB}$.

+More generally, we can consider IR symmetries that are a linear combination of UV gauge symmetry with UV global symmetries such as $B-L$ symmetry in the standard model.
+In this case $q_A^{(in)}\neq q_A^{(out)}$ and the condition that the symmetry is preserved by the boundary condition is \eqref{symcond}.

-More generally, the boundary conditions specified by a matrix $\CR$ can preserve non-abelian symmetries which we can infer by studying the preserved abelian symmetries \cite{Smith:2020nuf}.
+In general, the boundary conditions specified by a matrix $\CR$ can preserve non-abelian symmetries which we can infer by studying the preserved abelian symmetries \cite{Smith:2020nuf}.
 Given a choice of $\CR$, one can construct an integer lattice $\Lambda_\CR$ that is generated by the charge vectors of the preserved abelian symmetries.
-The boundary conditions specified by $\CR$ then preserve a semi-simple non-abelian symmetry group $G$ when $\Lambda_\CR$ contains the weight lattice of $G$ as a sub-lattice $\Lambda_{wt}[G]\subset \Lambda_R$.
+The boundary conditions specified by $\CR$ then preserve a semi-simple non-abelian symmetry group $G$ when $\Lambda_\CR$ contains the weight lattice of $G$ as a sublattice $\Lambda_{wt}[G]\subset \Lambda_R$.

-We would now like to determine under what conditions a UV global symmetry $U(1)_q$ is violated by the monopole boundary conditions.
-Due to the fact that $\chi_A,\widetilde\chi_A$ are related by charge conjugation, they both belong to the same UV fermion $\psi_R$ and hence have the same charge $U(1)_q$ charge.
-Thus, it is clear that a global symmetry will be broken if the process \eq{ \varphi_I\longrightarrow \frac{1}{N_I}\sum_A c^I_A J_A~, } violates the global symmetry.
+We would now like to determine under what conditions a global symmetry is violated by the monopole boundary conditions.
+Due to the UV physics encoded by the monopole boundary conditions it is clear that a global symmetry will be broken if the process \eq{ \varphi_I\longrightarrow \frac{1}{N_I}\sum_A c^I_A J_A~, } violates the global symmetry.